maradotwebp/pax/readme.md

 ### Installing/Updating/Removing mods

-In order to enjoy some mods in your custom modpack, you'll need to install them first.

-> Install, update or delete mods by executing `./pax mod <mod-name>`.
+In order to enjoy some mods in your custom modpack, you'll need to install them first. **Install mods by executing `./pax install <modname>`.**

-You'll be presented with a list of mods that match your mod-name (Mods you already have installed will have a `[installed]` tag).
+You'll be presented with a list of mods that match your modname (Mods you already have installed will have a `[installed]` tag).
 Select the one you need by entering it's number.

-If you've done that, PAX should now show you some actions you can take, depending on if you have the mod installed or not.
-Enter the action identifier (`i` for `[i]nstall`, `u` for `[u]pdate`, and so on).
+You can update and remove mods the same way. **Update mods by executing `./pax update <modname>`, and remove mods by executing `./pax remove <modname>`.**

 When you're installing or updating mods, PAX will ask you whether to install/update to the newest or recommended version:
 - The recommended version is the latest version of this mod for your current modpack version.
 If your modpack version is `1.16.2`, PAX will install the newest version that is compatible with `1.16.2`.